antsoftsystems/articlesmostread/README.md

-# articlesmostread
+# Description of the Article Mmost Read
 Plugin to OJS 3.X, showing articles most read.
-This plugin isn't homologated by PKP, but is developed, and tested by AntSoft Systems On Demand
+This plugin isn't homologated by PKP, but is developed, and tested by AntSoft Systems On Demand.
+This plugin display the 10 most accessed articles in the Journal.
 # License
 This Puglin is Licensed under MIT Licence
 # Use